 This is done under a local anaesthetic and takes about 15 minutes.
 The results are immediately visible i.e. a higher nose bridge.
-It continues to improve over 1-2 weeks after which a review with your doctor will be arranged.
+The nose will continues to improve over 1-2 weeks after fillers and a review with your doctor will be arranged.

 Possible side effects:

 A nose filler injection is typically safe other than the initial redness and mild discomfort at the injection site.
-This normally resolves quickly and you can resume daily activities almost immediately.
-Occasionally bruising may ensue but this is also temporary.
+This normally resolves quickly and you can resume daily activities almost immediately after nose fillers.
+Occasionally bruising may ensue after nose fillers but this is also temporary.
 Certain complications have been associated with nose filler injections and these include infection and vascular complications including skin necrosis and visual disturbance.
 This is exceedingly rare and will be discussed with you again prior to the procedure.

 How long does it last: